TALXIS/docs/src/en/developer-guide/Platform/Pipelines/Build.md

 Error not directly caused by pipeline, the .csproj files are missing reference.
 Pipeline might work if you rerun failed jobs, but the proper way to fix this is to include necessary project references.

-Example of error in log file:
+Example of error in a log file:
 ```
 BuildTS:
          tsc -p C:\a\2\s\src\Buildings\RealEstate\Apps.HubHub.Extension.PresentationLayer\TS\tsconfig.json